Kevin Shepherd: Profile

 During the 1980s I was able to establish IRCA (Intercultural Research Centre of Anthropography) in Cambridge, which was a private undertaking.
 This project entailed an attempted "cross-cultural relevance to Western, Islamic, Jewish, Indian, Chinese, and other culture-groups," to quote from my prospectus.
 Subsequently, I decided against the rather officious format, which was influenced by academe, and instead preferred from then on a purely citizen identity.

 I became tagged as a “serious amateur,” a phrase in unofficial use at Cambridge and Oxford Universities that describes, e.g., a writer who does not hold academic honours but who does attempt serious work with annotations.
 I wrote an annotated book extending to a thousand pages (Minds and Sociocultures Vol. One: Zoroastrianism and the Indian Religions, 1995).
-All my books (eleven in total) are annotated.
+All my books (twelve in total) are annotated.
 See further my bibliography.

 During the 1990s I lived in Moray, Scotland, and was there in a position to survey “new age” trends relating to the Findhorn Foundation, which I declined to join.
 This organisation preached unconditional love and "global village" paradise, and yet afflicted dissidents with suppression.
 Commercial "workshop" mysticism is not a viable prospect, and ecological science is realistically out of place in such a market.
 Some of my conclusions were expressed in the book Pointed Observations (2005), which has the sub-title of Critical reflections of a citizen philosopher on contemporary pseudomysticism, alternative therapy, David Hume, Spinoza, and other subjects.